-In an effort to strengthen communication with the community multiple tools were implemented at Sisk Elementary.
-Those tools include the district and school website, Parent Square communication tool, parent meetings and positive referrals to the office.
+In an effort to strengthen communication with the community multiple tools were implemented at Dena Boer Elementary School.
+Those tools include the district and school website, Parent Square (phone message, email, text, and app), the electronic marquee, parent meetings and positive referrals to the office.
 High expectations for student behavior were established at the beginning of the year and continue to be reviewed throughout the year.
 Students are encouraged to invest in their school community in positive ways.
-In September, 2017, a Buddy Bench was installed on the playground and students learned how to recognize when a student feels sad and assist their peers at an assembly.
-The PBIS team meets on a regular basis to address student social/emotional issues.
+In September, 2017, a Buddy Bench was installed on the playground and during an assembly, students learned how to recognize when a student feels sad and assist their peers.
+The safety committee meets on a regular basis to address safety issues.